tiangolo/latest-changes/README.md

 * It will show a lot of debugging information.

-* It will use the same default labels and headers plus another one for easter eggs, but with 3 hash symbols instead of the default of 4.
+* It will use the same default labels and headers plus another one for easter eggs.

-* It will detect the start of each header section (the ones from the labels) with the regular expression `^### `.
+* It will show those section headers from labels with 3 hash symbols instead of the default of 4.
+And it will also find any existing header checking for that prefix (it will use a regular expression like `^### `).

 ## Protected Branches